 When her employer and only confidante decides to elope, Oriana agrees to accompany her to Paris.
 But before they can depart, the two women are abducted and left to drown.
-Trapped beneath the waves, Oriana survives because of her heritage, but she is forced to watch her only friend die.
+Trapped beneath the waves, Oriana’s heritage allows her to survive while she is forced to watch her only friend die.

 Vowing vengeance, Oriana crosses paths with Duilio Ferreira—a police consultant who has been investigating the disappearance of a string of servants from the city’s wealthiest homes.
 Duilio also has a secret: He is a seer and his gifts have led him to Oriana.